 Peranakan cuisine or Nyonya cuisine refers to the food of the Peranakans.
 The Peranakans are an ethnic group comprised of the descendants of early Chinese migrants who settled in Penang, Malacca, Singapore, and Indonesia between the 15th and 17th centuries.
 They inter-married with local Malays and produced a fusion of cultures that manifested itself in many ways, including their food.

 Chinese ingredients were used with local spices and cooking techniques to create Peranakan interpretations of Malay food that’s known to be tangy, aromatic, spicy, and herbal.
 If you enjoy food with bold flavors, then you’re going to love Peranakan cuisine.

-Laksa is one of my favorite Singaporean foods.
+Laksa is one of my favorite dishes in Singapore.
 It’s a spicy Peranakan noodle soup consisting of thick wheat noodles or rice vermicelli made with chicken, prawn, or fish.

-Laksa is a popular food in Singapore and in other parts of Southeast Asia.
+Available at almost any food centre, laksa is hugely popular in Singapore and in other parts of Asia.
 It exists in three basic types – curry, asam, and a combination of the two.
 Curry laksa is made with a rich and savory coconut milk base while asam laksa is made with a sour, tamarind-based (or gelugur) soup.